-Formation and Competence Building of University Academic Developers
+Formation and Competence Building of University Academic Developers (completed)

 While teaching and learning are core activities in universities, there is little research-based knowledge on academic developers, who are entrusted to teach university teachers and guide educational leadership.